BedWarMod/BedWar/README.md

 Uses Nea's Forge Template

-## Licensing
+### Licensing

-This template is licensed under the nothing currently
+This project will be licensed shortly